kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 So for this shortcut expansion in PSPad I don't have to clutter the AHK namespace, which is crammed full anyway.
 To give you an example from the database realm, which I extensively use from [WinSCP](https://winscp.net/) (after having tried numerous other clients for too long a time with more or less trouble): My workspace in WinSCP is automatically opened and includes several tabs with the MySQL client.

+WinSCP is my window to my Linux workhorse, which is booted from a stick with boot2docker.
 For example, this might be the command which is executed automatically via PuTTY Configuration to open a mysql session to my master engine and main database:

     docker@boot2docker:~$ /path_to_your_script/mysql_start.sh ci4